-Property may be treated as foreclosure property only if it meets the requirements of section 856(e) and the REIT elects to so treat the property in the year the property was acquired.
+Property may be treated as foreclosure property only if it meets the requirements of section 856(e) and the REIT elects to so treat the property as foreclosure property in the year it was acquired.
+The property continues to be foreclosure property until the close of the third tax year following the tax year in which the REIT acquired it.
+For more information, see section 856(e).

 This election must be made by the due date for filing Form 1120-REIT (including extensions).
+To make the election, attach a statement that: